 5.2.6.
-BMP Credits

-5.2.6.1.
-Credit for On-site List Approach
+BMP CreditsArea Managed 5.2.6.1.
+Credit Area Managed for On-site List Approach

 Hard surface areas managed by newly planted trees meet the On-site List Requirement (refer to Section 3.3.1).
 Trees shall meet the Design Criteria in Section 5.2.5.
-Retained trees meeting the requirements presented in this section may be also be used to meet the on-site list requirement.
+Retained trees meeting the requirements presented in this section may also be used to meet the on-site list requirement.

-On-site stormwater management credits for retained and newly planted trees are provided in Tables 5.2 and 5.3.
-These credits can be applied to reduce the hard surface area requiring on-site stormwater management.
+The amount of hard surface area managedOn-site stormwater management credits for by retained and newly planted trees are is provided in Tables 5.2 and 5.3.
+These credits area managed can be applied to reduce the hard surface area requiring on-site stormwater management.

-Table 5.2.Pre-sized On-site Stormwater Management and Flow Control Credits for Retained Trees.
+Table 5.2.Pre-sized On-site Stormwater Management and Flow Control Credits AreaManagedfor Retained Trees.

-Тгее Туре Credit Evergreen 20% of canopy area (minimum of 100 square feet/tree) Deciduous 10% of canopy area (minimum of 50 square feet/tree)
+Тгее Туре CreditArea Managed Evergreen 20% of canopy area (minimum of 100 square feet/tree) Deciduous 10% of canopy area (minimum of 50 square feet/tree)